rohit0839/Upcoming-Dividend-Tracker/README.md

 ![image](Image.png)

-This project, developed using Python with Flask as the backend, shows the record of the dividend along with ex-date and amount that is offically announced by NSE.
+This project is developed using Python with Flask as the backend which shows the upcoming dividend along with ex-date and amount that is offically announced by the NSE.

 # Running